evgenyzorin/IBM-Docker-Kubernetes-OpenShift/Week 4/Introduction to OpenShift.md

 Let's open up the console and have a look around.

 1. Open the OpenShift web console using the link at the top of the lab environment.
-It can take a few minutes to become available after opening the lab environment, so if you get an error, wait a minute and try again.
+It can take a few minutes to become available after opening the lab environment, so if you get an error, wait a minute and try again.</br>
 ![Open OpenShift Web Console](./images/open-web-console.png)

 2. The console should open to the project details for the project you have been assigned.
 Take a look at all the information OpenShift provides you in an intuitive, visual manner.
 Click through the Dashboard, Overview, and other tabs for this project to see additional information.
 You should see inventory on the resources that currently exist in this project, the YAML that defines this project, and much more.

 3. Familiarize yourself with the items in the left navigation menu.
 You can see Operators, many different Kubernetes objects, and some OpenShift-specific objects, all of which we have talked about in this course.
 There won't yet be many instances of these objects, but they will fill up once we deploy our application.

 4. Notice the word "Administrator" at the top left.
 This indicates that you are in the Administrator perspective.
 There is also a Developer perspective.
 Each perspective provides workflows specific to that persona.
 Switch to the Developer perspective to begin deploying an application.
-(If it says "Developer" already, don't change it.)
+(If it says "Developer" already, don't change it.)</br>
 ![Web Console Perspectives](./images/console-perspectives.png)

 # Deploy an application in the web console